The Snedeker House: A Paranormal Landmark

 While the film dramatized many elements, it introduced the Snedeker haunting to a global audience.

-Over time, some skepticism arose, particularly from Ray Garton, the author of *In a Dark Place*, who claimed that he was instructed to embellish the story by the Warrens.
+Over time, some skepticism arose, particularly from comments made by Ray Garton, the author of In a Dark Place (the book behind the film), who claimed that he was instructed to embellish the story by the Warrens.
+In an interview with Damned Connecticut, Ray stated: